freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Life, death, and mortality
 Characters face their own mortality, loss, or the value of life itself.
 E.g., “Up”.
 A widowed man carries his grief into an unexpected journey of renewal.
 Letting go of the past to keep living.
 ###### Transcendence and enlightenment
 Stories about reaching a higher state of spiritual or personal understanding.
+E.g., “Wild”.
+A woman hikes a thousand miles to heal from grief, addiction, and regret.
+Solitude in nature as a path to self-forgiveness and clarity.